 Recently my Yaesu FT857 became deaf.
-It turned out that the plastic enclosure of the FT857 filters over time consensated moisture which ruined the filters.
-In this post I’ll show you how I replaced the filters and brought the radio back to life.
+It turned out that the plastic enclosure of the FT857 filters over time consented to moisture which ruined the filters.
+In this post, I’ll show you how I replaced the filters and brought the radio back to life.

 I own a Yaesu FT857 for some years now.
 I haven’t used the radio much.
-A few weeks ago I wanted to do some tests with a new antenna, but when I took the radio out of the box and connected it to the antenna it felt pretty deaf and all I heard where static crashes.
-Even after disconnecting the antenna the “static” crashes remained.
+A few weeks ago I wanted to do some tests with a new antenna, but when I took the radio out of the box and connected it to the antenna it felt pretty deaf, and all I heard were static crashes.
+Even after disconnecting the antenna, the “static” crashes remained.
 So obviously something was wrong.

 So it was time for a visual inspection of the radio’s inners.
 My eyes felt pretty soon on the IF filter stage.
-On top of the plastic housing of the 455kHz filters (CF5, CF3 and CF2) sweat beads and some sort of cristals were clearly visible.
+On top of the plastic housing of the 455kHz filters (CF5, CF3, and CF2) sweat beads and some sort of crystals were visible.

-The pictures above shows the “sweat beats” and cristals formed on the filter’s plastic enclosure.
+The pictures above show the “sweat beats” and crystals formed on the filter’s plastic enclosure.

-Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large eletronics distributers or ebay.
+Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large electronics distributors or eBay.